ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale

-The definition of the scope of the safety-related profile (SR profile) and the end users' needs within that scope set the frame for the SR profile development.
+The definition of the scope of the safety-related profile (SR profile) and the elicitation of the end users' needs within that scope set the frame for the SR profile development.

 #### Activity overview

-First define the scope of the safety-related profile in terms operators and constructs, from use cases coming from the various industrial domains.
+First define the scope of the safety-related profile in terms of operators and constructs on the basis of use cases coming from the various industrial domains.
 Then describe the needs per domain and consolidate them for the whole SR profile.